ReubenGrobler/PJWD-Online-Store-Demo/README.md

 # PJWD-Online-Store-Demo
-This is a demo for a web application developed for the course Project: Java and Web Application for IU University of Applied Sciences.
+This is a demo for a web application developed for the course `Project: Java and Web Application` for `IU University of Applied Sciences`.
 Developed by Reuben Grobler.
 Any and all names and other personal information are fictional, and any resemblance to the information of real people and/or addresses are coincidental.

 ## Installation Instructions